Loyola Marymount University: Sustainability

 LMU has a large solar electric rooftop array that generates 868,000 kilowatt-hours of electricity annually, providing 6% of the annual campus electrical needs.
 The university purchased another 6 percent of its electrical energy through Renewable Energy Credits.

 There are three LEED-certified buildings on campus, including the William H. Hannon Library.
 All new and renovated roofing projects include installation of a highly reflective white membrane cool roof.

 Student sustainability jobs are available in the recycling program.
 Loyola Marymount earned a grade of a "B−" on the College Sustainability Report Card 2010, published by the Sustainable Endowments Institute.

 Academics

-In addition to being the parent school of Loyola Law School in downtown Los Angeles, Loyola Marymount is the home to six colleges and schools.
-LMU offers an Air Force ROTC program, an Honors Program in which the students have a different core curriculum, and several year-long, semester, and summer study abroad programs across the Americas, Europe, Africa, Asia, and Australia.
-Admission to LMU is competitive.
-Students from every U.S. state attend LMU.
+Loyola Marymount is home to six colleges and schools, in addition to being the parent school of Loyola Law School in downtown Los Angeles.

+LMU offers 55 major and 58 minor undergraduate programs and 47 master's degree programs, an education doctorate, a doctorate in juridical science, a doctorate in business administration, a Juris Doctor, and 13 credential programs.
+LMU offers an Air Force ROTC program, an Honors Program which focus on an enriched core curriculum.
+Furthermore, it provides several year-long, semester, and summer study abroad programs which occur in the Americas, Europe, Africa, Asia, and Australia.
+Incoming students for 2022 come from 45 states and 64 countries.

-Admissions
+LMU has a Carnegie Classification of R2- Doctoral University: High Research Activity.
+Carnegie gives this ranking to "institutions that awarded at least 20 research/scholarship doctoral degrees and had at least $5 million in total research expenditures (as reported through the National Science Foundation (NSF) Higher Education Research & Development Survey (HERD))."

+Undergraduate admissions

-U.S. News & World Report classifies Loyola Marymount's selectivity as "more selective."
+U.S. News & World Report classifies Loyola Marymount's selectivity as "more selective" with a 2023 acceptance rate of 40% and an early acceptance rate of 52.4%.
+Half the applicants admitted to Loyola Marymount University who submitted test scores have an ACT score between 29 and 32.

-For Fall 2022, LMU received over 20,000 freshman applications—admitting 38% and enrolling a class of 1,710 first year students.
-Members of the Class of 2022 earned an average high school GPA of 3.90 with the middle 50% scoring between 1290 and 1420 on the SAT.